- What is IntroDUCKtion?

 You may view an outline of each session schedule by selecting from the "Our Programs" list on this page.
 You will recieve a detailed schedule, including your mandatory academic advising appointment once you arrive.

-For freshman sessions, check-in for campus housing begins at 8:00 a.m. at the Living Learning Center Housing Service Center.
-Check-in for the program itself is at the Student Recreation Center across the street.
+For freshman sessions, check-in for the program is at 8:00 a.m. at the Student Recreation Center across the street.
 Our program will begin promptly at 9:00 a.m.

-For summer transfer sessions, check-in is at 8:00 a.m. at the Student Recreation Center.
+For summer transfer sessions, check-in is at 8:00 a.m. at the Erb Memorial Union.
 The program begins at 8:30 a.m.

 A request for refund for session cancellation will be handled as follows: